KenKundert/nestedtext/doc/file_format.rst

     Only spaces are allowed in the indentation.
 Specifically, tabs are not allowed.

+**Top level**:

+    The top-level must be a dictionary.

 **Empty document**:

     A document may be empty.
 A document is empty if it consists only of comments and blank lines.
+An empty document is equivalent to an empty dictionary.

 **Result**:

-    When a document is converted from *NestedText* the result takes one of the following forms:
+    When a document is converted from *NestedText* the result is a hierarchical collection of dictionaries, lists and strings where the top-level is a dictionary and all leaf values are strings.
+All dictionary keys are also strings.

-    **None**:
-        The document is empty.

-    **String**:
-        The document consists of a single multiline string

-    **List**:
-        The top-level of the document is a list.
-        Each value of the list may be a string, list, or a dictionary.
-        The nesting of lists and dictionaries may be arbitrarily deep but the leaf values are all strings as are all keys in all dictionaries.

-    **Dictionary**:
-        The top-level of the document is a dictionary.
-Each value may be a string, list, or a dictionary.
-The nesting of lists and dictionaries may be arbitrarily deep but the leaf values are all strings as are all keys in all dictionaries.